Hoddikr/pi-fan-controller/README.md

 ========================
 Building and installing
 ========================
-Clone the repo and run:
+1. Clone the repo and run:
+make

+2. For distros with upstart:
-1. make
+sudo make install.upstart

+3. For distros with systemd:
-2. sudo make install
+sudo make install.systemd

-This compiles and copies the executable and config files.
-This daemon is managed via upstart so the configuration file drops into /etc/init.
+This compiles and copies the executable and config files for the appropriate init system.

+For upstart the config file goes here:
+/etc/init/pi-fan-controller.conf

+For systemd the unit- and environment file:
+/etc/systemd/system/pi-fan-controller.service
+/etc/pi-fan-controller.env

 ========================
 Configuring and starting
 ========================
-The configuration file is pretty self-explanatory and is located here at /etc/init/pi-fan-controller.conf.

-You can configure the following parameters:
+You can configure the following parameters in upstart/systemd files:
 * The cpu temperature levels at which to start the fan and increase the fan speed.
 * The interval in seconds to check the cpu temperature.
 * The log level.
 This daemon logs into /var/log/syslog